I love a no spend challenge but I was so confused about what the rules were when I first heard about them.

 The secret sauce to successfully completing a no spend challenge is that it’s you that sets the rules!
 There are no rules set in stone by which you must comply, no matter what you read elsewhere.

-Let’s dive into some no spend challenge suggestions and how you can create the right no spending rules for you, so you can achieve days without spending money if that is your choice.
+Let’s dive into some no spend challenge ideas and how you can create the right no spending rules for you, so you can achieve days without spending any money if that is your choice.

 (This post contains affiliate links.
 If you click on a link and make a purchase, I may make a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 You can read more here)

 what a spend no money challenge can do

 Many people set themselves a goal of not spending money because they’ve been overspending and need to cut back.

 And successfully cutting back does indeed stop you overspending.
 But it does much more than that; much, much more.

 Setting yourself a target to not spend money for a few days, a week or even a month can seem like it’s just you re-doing your budget.

 But it’s not, because you are doubling down hard on all that non-spending.
 Not something you would potentially want to do as your normal spending pattern.